Marcano-Pannuto-ERSP/redboard_light/README.md

 This is an example application using the asimple and forked AmbiqSuiteSDK projects to read the voltage and resistance from the Photo Resistor using ADC.
+Pin 16 is the ADC connected to the photoresistor and pins 29 and 11 are only reading internal voltage of the board.

 ### Pins
 - Left - ADC